BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

     do_something();  // This statement is one indentation beyond that of the }                    // curly braces.
 ```
 Lines should not be longer than 80 characters.
-If a line is longer,
+If a line is longer, split the line, in a reasonable place, into multiple lines.
+Common conventions include having the following line at one indentation level beyond that of the initial line or aligning
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI1NjY1NDYwNSwtMTU5MzA4MzAsLTI4Mj
+eyJoaXN0b3J5IjpbLTI5MTAwMzUyMCwtMTU5MzA4MzAsLTI4Mj
 A4NDU5NiwtMTY5MjE3NjU2OCwtMTk4NjQ5OTgwMCwxNTk1MTky
 Mjc2LDEyNjMxMjk5NSwtODM3MTgxNTk0LDE3MzkwNDk2MywxMz
 IwNjc0NDk3LDE1NDUzOTgwMzYsMTQ5MTAyNTU3MSwxNTgzNTY0